Final report for LS18-298

 The use of entomopathogenic nematodes would be more attractive if the approach provided other benefits to the growers.
 Preliminary and prior research indicates that entomopathogenic nematodes targeting peachtree borer may also affect root-feeding weevils, plant-parasitic nematodes, and the devastating plant pathogenic fungus, Armillaria tabescens; thus, the goal of this project is to investigate additional benefits that entomopathogenic nematodes can provide against these important pest and disease challenges.
 If significant benefits are realized in controlling any or all of these targets (plant- parasitic nematodes, root-feeding weevils and pathogenic fungi) this will add substantially to the efficacy and attractiveness of biocontrol approach.
-Research will be conducted using a multidisciplinary systems approach encompassing fields of entomology, plant pathology, nematology, horticulture and economics.
-The studies will be implemented in peach orchards and will be in cooperation with large conventional peach farmers as well as an organic peach grower.
+Research was conducted using a multidisciplinary systems approach encompassing fields of entomology, plant pathology, nematology, horticulture and economics.
+The studies were in cooperation with large conventional peach farmers as well as an organic peach grower.
 We have strong grower support for the project, one of the largest peach growers in Georgia wrote, "I'd be happy to cooperate, collaborate, or even collude with you on this grant.
 I think you are on the right track exploring other possible benefits and look forward to working with you."
-Overall impact on pest status, plant health and economic potential will be assessed.
-A comprehensive extension program will be implemented.
-Given our previous research and preliminary results we anticipate a highly positive outcome in developing sustainable agricultural systems in peaches through the adoption of entomopathogenic nematodes as a biocontrol approach.
-Results will also be applicable to other borers in other cropping systems.

 The purpose of this project is to facilitate the implementation of biocontrol in Southeastern peach insect pest management systems.
 Specifically, we will expedite the implementation of a biocontrol approach by leveraging additional benefits that may be garnered within the peach system.
 It is important to recognize that agricultural inputs do not act in isolation; interrelationships among biotic and abiotic agents abound.
 We will utilize these interrelationships to enhance sustainability.